HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

-Implementing your own design in Tailwind is a pleasure.
-No more tearing your hair out trying to override the the default styles: Instead, you start with a clean slate and you build up your own styles using a customizable menu of sensible options for colors, size, spacing scales, and so on.

-The depth of Tailwind's customizability blew me away.
-Not only can you tweak the design tokens to your heart's content, but you have full access to the underlying machinery.
-If you need utility classes that Tailwind doesn't include, you can have it generate whatever you want.

-Tailwind is still a _CSS_ framework, and that shows in several respects that make it a big improvement over CSS-in-JS frameworks like Theme UI or Styled Components.
+Unlike CSS-in-JS, with Tailwind you're actually applying CSS classes by name; and that shows in several respects that make it a big improvement over JavaScript-centric frameworks like Theme UI or Styled Components.

-For one thing you're able to use its utility classes as building blocks in a regular stylesheet, using the `@apply` directive.
+For one thing you're able to use your utility classes as building blocks in a regular stylesheet, using the `@apply` directive.
 So you get the consistency benefits of your design tokens whether you're styling a React component, or writing a traditional CSS style definition.